dinosauryeo/IT-project/README.md

 ## Demo
 This is our deployment link: [VIT Timetable System](https://it-project-timetable.onrender.com/)

+(*our delpoyment is currently on this [branch](https://github.com/dinosauryeo/IT-project/tree/feature/StudentTimetableAndHomeListInfo) )

 This is our user manual: [VIT Timetable System User manual](docs/VIT_User_manual.pdf)